jflorence/scheduler/README.txt

+TODO singletons should have a private class

+TODO allow mdp to print status

+TODO: modify makefile so that changes to .h rebuilds the .cpp

 TODO: what to do in case of "full" ready/wait queue?

 TODO: solve the generator mess

-TODO: overload the [] operator on the policy class

 TODO: implement MDP scheduling
+TODO: Use a configuration file to select governor, policy, discipline, etc

 TODO: the processor's setBusy function should be able to be used when a process is running, in order to pause it

+TODO: overload the [] operator on the policy class
 FIXME: find the right alpha for usage calculation
 FIXME: find some realistic value for the temp coeffs